 The famous introductory scene of this film, seen from above, was generated by a computer from one hundred fifty-six individual shots.
 The ceiling of the filming studio was not tall enough to make one single, wide shot from above possible.

 Nicole Kidman reportedly vowed she would never work with Lars von Trier again after completion of the film.
-Kidman later turned down the lead in his film Antichrist (2009), but in late 2010 revealed that she and Trier were still in touch and in 2012 she was cast in his film Nymphomaniac: Vol. I (2013), but left the production due to scheduling conflicts.
+Kidman later turned down the lead in his film Antichrist (2009), but in late 2010 revealed that she and Trier were still in touch, and in 2012 she was cast in Nymphomaniac: Vol. I (2013), but left the production, due to scheduling conflicts.

 Jeremy Davies originally intended to be von Trier's apprentice, not to act in the film.
 He wrote a letter to the director stating that he plans on being a filmmaker and wanted to learn from him. von Trier invited him to the set, mentored Davies, and gave him a small role in the film.

 A fifteen minute pilot film was made, in the pre-production phase, to test whether the concept of chalk lines and spare scenery would work.
 The pilot starred Sidse Babett Knudsen and Nikolaj Lie Kaas.
 Dogville: The Pilot (2003) is featured on the second disc of the Dogville (2003) DVD, released in November of 2003.

 According to Lars Von Trier, Russell Crowe visited the sparse and entirely unique set one day and said, "This demands an explanation," to which Von Trier, in the spirit of Dogme '95, said, "Not from me."

 Lars Von Trier originally envisioned the film as a conventionally formed film, but he disliked his own approach.
 He later came up with the primitive setting, while being bored on a fishing trip in Sweden.
 "I'm pretty fascinated by the limitations that unity of space can give you" Trier has said of the creative approach.